Benjamainlouis/Azure-SOC/README.md

   - Azure Storage Account
   - Microsoft Sentinel

+BEFORE Metrics (Insecure Setup)

+  - All resources were deployed with public access, meaning anyone on the internet could try to connect to them.
-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+  - The Virtual Machines had no restrictions in place.
+Their Network Security Groups (NSGs) allowed all traffic, and their built-in firewalls were not configured to block anything.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+  - Other services such as SQL Server were also set up with public endpoints, which made them fully visible and reachable from the internet.
+  - No Private Endpoints were used, so there was no protection to limit access to only internal or trusted sources.

+AFTER Metrics (Secured Setup)

+  - The Network Security Groups were updated to block all incoming traffic except from my admin workstation.
+This means only I could access the environment remotely.
+  - All other resources were protected by enabling their built-in firewalls, which limited who could reach them.
+  - Private Endpoints were also added to each resource, which means those services could now only be accessed from inside the virtual network—not from the public internet.

 Attack Maps Before Hardening / Security Controls

 <img width="1139" height="634" alt="image" src="https://github.com/user-attachments/assets/f4be4941-fac0-41c8-ac8d-4ec0209f5983" />